-The author of this article is a long-time proponent of fluoridation and a member of the British Fluoridation Society.
+The author of this article, M. A. Lennon, is a long-time proponent of fluoridation and a member of the British Fluoridation Society.
 His third reference in the letter below is to an article by Jennifer Meyer that was published in the STAT in which she smeared FAN.
 We submitted this response to the STAT but did not receive an acknowledgment.
 (EC)

 Sir, there has been discussion for some years around an association between ingested fluoride and IQ.
 The alleged association has been questioned in a detailed review from the prestigious National Academy of Sciences, Engineering and Medicine (NASEM), the US equivalent of the UK’s Royal Society.